How to Buy ETFs on DEGIRO

 - Covers global equity, EM, European equity, bonds

-- One free buy + one free sell per ETF per day
+- One Core Selection trade per ETF per day (buy or sell)

 Tips that reduce what you actually pay

 Xetra and Euronext Amsterdam are open 09:00–17:30 CET on weekdays.
-Outside these hours, bid-ask spreads widen significantly and limit prices may not reflect fair value.
-Always place orders during live market hours.
+Tradegate has extended hours, but spreads widen significantly outside peak times.
+Always place limit orders during live market hours for the tightest spreads.

-The spread is the difference between the bid and ask price — an implicit cost on top of the commission.
+The spread is an implicit cost on top of the commission.
 For major MSCI World ETFs on Xetra it’s typically 0.01–0.05%.
-For niche ETFs it can reach 0.20–0.50%.
-Factor this in when comparing total costs.
+For niche or smaller ETFs it can reach 0.20–0.50%.
+Factor this in when comparing venues — a lower commission on Tradegate can be offset by a wider spread.
 See our spread cost calculator.

-DEGIRO charges 0.25% per currency conversion.
-For a euro account, always buy the ETF listed on Xetra or Euronext Amsterdam — not the LSE (GBP/USD) version of the same fund.
+DEGIRO charges 0.25% on every currency conversion.
+For a euro account, always buy the ETF listed in EUR on Xetra or Euronext Amsterdam — not the LSE (GBP or USD) listing of the same fund.
 That 0.25% compounds on every buy and sell.
 See the FX drag study for long-run data.

-For most European investors, accumulating (Acc) ETFs are more tax-efficient than distributing (Dist) ones — dividends reinvest automatically without triggering a taxable event at distribution.
-See the acc vs dist tax drag study for the quantified difference.
+For most European investors, accumulating (Acc) ETFs are more tax-efficient — dividends reinvest automatically without triggering a taxable event at distribution.
+Check the rules for your specific country.
+See the acc vs dist tax drag study.

-EU retail investors cannot buy most US-listed ETFs (VOO, SPY, VTSAX) due to PRIIPs regulations.
-DEGIRO does not offer them.
+EU retail investors cannot buy most US-listed ETFs (VOO, SPY, VTI) due to PRIIPs regulations — DEGIRO will not let you complete the order.
 UCITS equivalents track the same indices at comparable costs.
 See our UCITS vs US ETF total drag comparison.

 Ready to open a DEGIRO account?

 DEGIRO is one of the cheapest brokers available to European investors.
-Core Selection ETFs are free to trade, and fees beyond that are among the lowest on the continent.
+Core Selection ETFs have minimal trading costs, and fees beyond that are among the lowest on the continent.

 Go deeper